aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/plotarea/_index.md

 ### setPositionAuto() {#setPositionAuto--}

-Set position of the plot area to automatic
+Set the position of the plot area to automatic

 ```javascript
 setPositionAuto() : void;